 While you may still assign held items from across the system to be picked up at Central, you will not be able to browse Central’s collection while the library is under construction.
 Popular and unique titles are being reassigned to other branches during the renovation.

 Yes.
 The Friends Bookstore at Central has permanently closed as part of a consolidation plan unrelated to the Central Building Upgrade project.
-The Friends bookstores at Antioch and Blue Valley Libraries remain open and can be shopped via appointment.
+The Friends bookstores at Antioch and Blue Valley Libraries remain open on Tuesdays, Thursdays, and Saturdays.
+You can also shop the Friends Online Used Bookstore anytime at FriendsofJCL.org.

-Construction updates will be posted to the Central Building Upgrade page, as well as on our social media pages.
+Construction updates, including photographs, will be posted to the Central Building Upgrade page, as well as on our social media pages.
 Follow @jocolibrary on Facebook, Twitter, Instagram and YouTube!

 All Johnson County Library branches are currently open with modified hours, and offer basic services such as: